Thinking of Taking a Loch Ness Cruise Shore Excursion from Invergordon Cruise Port?

 Loch Ness is on the other side of Inverness.
 It’s 35 miles if travelling the most direct route to where the boat trips depart from.
 If travelling the longer route via Beauly the journey takes 1 hour and 15 minutes.

-Most Loch Ness cruise ship excursions travel and back to the ship via different routes so guests have different views to enjoy and the timings depend on when the boat trip has been booked for.
+Most Loch Ness cruise ship excursions travel back to the ship via different routes so guests have different views to enjoy and the timings depend on when the boat trip has been booked for.

 Loch Ness Cruise Shore Excursion